nodeshift/tutorial/README.md

 In order to extend the dashboard with your own graphs, click the `Add panel` icon on the top toolbar and select `Graph`.

-On some Grafana versions, after you click `Add panel` in toolbar, it is necessary to select `Choose Visualization` before selecting `Graph`.
+On some Grafana versions, after you click `Add panel` in the toolbar, it is necessary to select `Choose Visualization` before selecting `Graph`.

 This creates a blank graph.
-Select the `Panel Title` pull down menu and select `Edit`.
+Select the `Panel Title` pull-down menu and select `Edit`.

 This opens an editor panel where you can select data that you'd like to graph.